Embedded Linux Computer with Quad core 64 bit ARM SOC

 PCB dimensions: (90.0 x 62.5)mm ~ (3.5 x 2.5)"

 What LCDs can I connect to A64-OLinuXino?

 You can connect LCD-OLinuXino-7 and LCD-OLinuXino-10 LCDs, however the A64 chip has no support for resistive touch panels, so the touch screen will not be available.
-The 7 and 10 inch LCDs with capacitive touch panels will be added soon to our product range.
+There are 7 and 10 inch LCDs with capacitive touch panels in our product range.
 To connect an LCD to A64-OLinuXino you need FPC-40-0.5-150 cable.

 The LCD is not working.